Step-by-Step Guide · 2 Min Read

 Create your free IMQRScan account

-Go to IMQRScan.com and sign up for a free account.
+Go to IMQRScan QR Code Generator online and sign up for a free account.
 No credit card is required.
 You get a 7-day free trial with full access to dynamic QR code creation, editing, and analytics.

 Already have an account?
 Log in to your dashboard and click "Create QR Code" from the top navigation.